-Nestled among tall pines, only minutes from Washington’s coastline, the Sou’Wester Lodge is an idyllic paradise.
-They provide total tranquility for RVers, campers, creative minds, and free-spirited travelers in the small town of Seaview, along the Long Beach Peninsula.
+Nestled among tall pines on the Washington coast, the Sou’Wester Lodge is an idyllic paradise on the Long Beach Peninsula.
+They provide total tranquility for RVers, campers, creative minds, and free-spirited travelers.

 As soon as you pull in you’ll see some of their impressive vintage trailers.
 Just under their sign sits this sweet, restored 1950 seven-window Westcraft Capistrano:

 They have vintage trailers that date back as early as the 1950s, ranging from tiny campers and “Baby Trailers”…